 Feedback & Celebration

-The Global Leadership Academy is celebrating its third year as a highly regarded BBYO program.
+The Leven Global Leadership Academy is celebrating its third year as a highly regarded BBYO program.
 Learn more about the experience by exploring some common questions listed below.

-You should plan to commit between one and two hours a week to the Global Leadership Academy.
+You should plan to commit between one and two hours a week to the Leven Global Leadership Academy.
 These hours include monthly cohort calls that you will take part in as well as projects you will work on to further foster your leadership skills.

 LGLA is generally targeted toward high school sophomores (grade 10, ages 15–16) who are looking to build their skills and experience outside BBYO’s traditional democratic leadership model.
 We especially encourage applicants who do not hold any formal board position.

 Leadership Sessions are 90-minute calls that workshop one leadership pillar with notable leaders and coaches, helping you refine your skills.
 A typical call agenda might look like this:

 Upcoming Individual Projects

 TED Masterclass Sessions are 45-minute calls where you’ll collaboratively develop the TED Talk that you’ll deliver at BBYO International Convention through feedback and coaching with your cohort.

 Create your own leadership journey as you choose from a menu of projects that further develop leadership skills explored on the cohort call.
 These projects are intended to set you up for success in other leadership endeavors and to leave an impact on your community.
 Think: getting coffee with an alum, writing an article for the Shofar, and meeting with an executive in a field of interest.

-Click here for a peek at past GLA projects.
+Click here for a peek at past LGLA projects.